Tangent functional canonical correlation analysis for densities and shapes, with applications to multimodal imaging data: Tangent functional canonical correlation analysis

 \subsection{Challenges to establishing existence of FCCA on a tangent space}

-The manifolds $\Psi$ and $\mathcal C$ are submanifolds of Hilbert manifolds $S^\infty([0,1])$ and $S^\infty(\mathbb S^1)$, respectively, where the tangent space at a point is a subspace of a Hilbert space.
+The manifolds $\Psi$ and $\mathcal C$ are submanifolds of Hilbert manifolds $S^\infty([0,1])$ and $S^\infty(\mathbb S^1)$, respectively, where the tangent space at a point is a subspace of a Hilbert space; let $f$ represent a generic point on one of these two spaces.
 By projecting samples onto the tangent space of a fixed point $f$ on the manifold, we essentially ignore the manifold structure while performing FCCA.
 Conditions that ensure existence of standard FCCA on Hilbert spaces (see, e.g., \cite{HK}) can be examined in the present setting by explicitly accounting for the presence of $f$.

-The point $f$ can be described using two coordinate systems: (i) as the origin in intrinsic local tangent space coordinates of $T_f$; (ii) as a point in the extrinsic ambient space coordinates which embeds $\Psi$ or $\mathcal C$ into the larger Hilbert space.
+The point $f$ can be described using two coordinate systems: (i) as the origin in intrinsic local tangent space coordinates of $T_f$, or (ii) as a point in the extrinsic ambient space coordinates which embeds $\Psi$ or $\mathcal C$ into the larger Hilbert space.
 Local transformations between the two coordinate systems are nonlinear and incompatible with the linear nature of FCCA.

-To understand how $f$ influences FCCA, we consider the extrinsic ambient coordinates and identify a subset $A_f$ in the larger Hilbert space whose elements are tangent-like to $f$, and discuss the role of $f$ in adapting existence result of standard FCCA to the present setting.
-For simplicitiy, we restrict discussion to PDFs with a non-random $f$ (as opposed to an estimated Karcher mean); key arguments carry over to shape curves as well.
+To understand how $f$ influences FCCA, we consider the extrinsic ambient coordinates and identify a subset $A_f$ in the larger Hilbert space whose elements are tangent-like to $f$, and discuss the role of $f$ in adapting existence results of standard FCCA to the present setting.
+For simplicity, we restrict discussion to PDFs with a non-random $f$, denoted by $\psi$ in our setting (as opposed to an estimated Karcher mean); key arguments carry over to shape curves as well.